Vũ Quang National Park

 Vũ Quang National Park is a national park in Vũ Quang District, Hà Tĩnh Province, North Central Coast, Vietnam.
 This park contains biodiversity.
-Saola and Giant muntjac are species found in this park.
+Saola and giant muntjac are found in this park.
 Vũ Quang is a remote forested region of Vietnam, in which several new species of deer and antelope have been discovered since the 1990s.
 Some are so new that scientific description is still pending, although most have local names.

-The area was declared a forest reserve in 1986 and a National Park in 2002.
-The National Park has an area of 212 square miles (550 Square kilometers).
+The area was declared a forest reserve in 1986 and a national park in 2002.
+The national park has an area of 212 square miles (550 square kilometers).

 List of new animals

 New animals from Vũ Quang and surrounding areas: